 There are some benefits to using a coin as a pick.
 One is that coins are normally in a person’s pocket or a jar nearby.
 You can find one quite easily if you look around your house.
 This is incredibly convenient as a plastic pick seems to always be lost!

-In addition, the sound of a coin being used as a pick is different from any other material.
+Also, the sound of a coin being used as a pick is different from any other material.
 It has a brighter tone that some guitarists like.
-And with some impressions and ridges on nickels and quarters, this can also help with tone and volume, creating a more aggressive attack.
+With some impressions and ridges on nickels and quarters.
+This can also help with tone and volume, creating a more aggressive attack.

 So if you are looking for a different sound, or are in a bind and don’t have a pick, using a coin as a plectrum may be the way to go.
 They also don’t wear out like a plastic pick and will last a long time!
 Just be aware of the potential damage that can happen, and take precautions when playing.